 The mechanisms underlying IFN1 induction in DM remain unclear.
-IFN1 is secreted from dendritic cells because of Toll-like receptor (TLR) induction and from muscle cells because of retinoic acid-inducible gene 1 (RIG-1) activation.44 Direct response by a viral pathogen or secondary response associated with muscle tissue remodeling may cause TLR induction.45 ISG15 and IFIT3, which are overexpressed in DM, are upregulated in IFN-mediated antiviral immunity, suggesting possible viral contribution to DM.46 An in vitro study showed that hypoxia triggers IFN1 production in muscles.47
+IFN1 is secreted from dendritic cells because of Toll-like receptor (TLR) induction and from muscle cells because of retinoic acid-inducible gene 1 (RIG-1) activation (35).
+Direct response by a viral pathogen or secondary response associated with muscle tissue remodeling may cause TLR induction (36).
+An in vitro study showed that hypoxia triggers IFN1 production in muscles (37).

-The IFN1 pathway plays an important role with respect to muscle fibers and vascular injury in DM pathophysiology.
-In vitro studies have shown that IFN1 impairs myoblast differentiation and endothelial cell angiogenesis and interferes with vascular network organization.^{5,48,49} Autocrine IFN1 signaling was recently found to prevent muscle stem cell proliferation in DM, leading to muscle repair deficit.50 These in vitro pathogenic effects of IFN1 in muscle and endothelial cells can be prevented by pharmacologic blockade of IFN1 signaling by using JAK inhibitors or anti-IFN receptor antibodies.^{49,50} A systematic literature review suggested that JAK inhibitors represent a viable treatment option for DM.51 For treating cutaneous disease in DM, possible future options include subcutaneous immunoglobulin and JAK kinase inhibitors such as tofacitinib, ruxolitinib, or tocilizumab, all of which are currently under clinical trial.52
+The IFN1 pathway plays an important role with respect to muscle fibers and vascular injury in DM pathophysiology (5, 38, 39).
+Autocrine IFN1 signaling was recently found to prevent muscle stem cell proliferation in DM, leading to muscle repair deficit (40).
+These in vitro pathogenic effects of IFN1 in muscle and endothelial cells can be prevented by pharmacologic blockade of IFN1 signaling by using JAK inhibitors or anti-IFN receptor antibodies (39, 40).
+A systematic literature review suggested that JAK inhibitors represent a viable treatment option for DM (41).

-2. Antigen processing and presentation of peptide antigen pathway in PM
+4.2 Antigen processing and presentation of peptide antigen pathway in PM

 Analysis of muscle transcripts from patients with PM helped identify 4 upregulated DEGs (PDIA3, TAP1, B2M, and HLA-C) involved in antigen processing and peptide antigen presentation.
 All these genes encode proteins involved in MHC-I formation and quality control.
-Normal muscle fibers do not express MHC-I, but MHC-I overexpression has been histopathologically confirmed in the muscles of patients with PM or IBM, and the inflammatory response by the MHC-I-CD8 complex is a major pathological mechanism in PM.^{53,54} Thus, our findings are consistent with those of previous studies.
+Normal muscle fibers do not express MHC-I, but MHC-I overexpression has been histopathologically confirmed in the muscles of patients with PM or IBM, and the inflammatory response by the MHC-I-CD8 complex is a major pathological mechanism in PM (42, 43).
+Thus, our findings are consistent with those of previous studies.

-Protein disulfide-isomerase A3 (PDIA3), transporter associated with antigen processing 1 (TAP1), and beta2-microglobulin (B2M) are involved in the MHC-I peptide loading complex (PLC).^{55,56} The PLC, a transient multisubunit membrane complex in the ER, is essential for establishing stable peptide-MHC-I complexes by stringent peptide proofreading and quality control processes.56 TAP, a central part of the PLC, ensures high local concentrations of translocated peptides in the ER lumen proximal to the PLC.^{56,57} PDIA3 acts as a chaperone; it forms a disulfide-linked complex with tapasin as a component of the MHC-I loading complex, which is thought to either stabilize the complex or facilitate correct class I molecule assembly.58 The other PLC constituents, namely, calreticulin, tapasin, and ERp57, function in recruiting and stabilizing peptide-MHC-I. These concerted actions ensure that only MHC-I molecules loaded with optimal peptide epitopes are released from the PLC.59
+Protein disulfide-isomerase A3 (PDIA3), transporter associated with antigen processing 1 (TAP1), and beta2-microglobulin (B2M) are involved in the MHC-I peptide loading complex (PLC) (44, 45).
+The PLC, a transient multisubunit membrane complex in the ER, is essential for establishing stable peptide-MHC-I complexes by stringent peptide proofreading and quality control processes (45).
+TAP, a central part of the PLC, ensures high local concentrations of translocated peptides in the ER lumen proximal to the PLC (45, 46).
+PDIA3 forms a disulfide-linked complex with tapasin as a component of the MHC-I loading complex, which is thought to either stabilize the complex or facilitate correct class I molecule assembly (47).
+These upregulated DEGs have been schematized in Figure 9.

-3. Cellular response to stress in dysferlinopathy
+4.3 Cellular response to stress in dysferlinopathy

-Analysis of muscle transcripts from patients with dysferlinopathy helped identify the following 7 upregulated DEGs involved in the cellular response to stress: HSPA9, RPTOR,

-MTOR, LAMTOR1, LAMTOR5, ATP6V0D1, and ATP6V0B.
+Analysis of muscle transcripts from patients with dysferlinopathy helped identify the following 7 upregulated DEGs involved in the cellular response to stress: HSPA9, RPTOR, MTOR, LAMTOR1, LAMTOR5, ATP6V0D1, and ATP6V0B.